-Yes, it’s everything you hear and more—well worth the toll fare and general sense of displacement.
-The century-old East Boston legend, once a bakery, serves the best cheese pizza in town with a side of nonpareil people-watching.
-Knock it off with the schmancy craft beers and order a Bud Light already; the atmosphere demands it, and besides, you get carded no matter what.
+Yes, it’s well worth the trek out to Eastie and a general sense of displacement.
+This century-old East Boston legend, once a bakery, serves the best no-frills pizza in town (at old-school prices), with a side of people-watching.
 Just remember to hit the ATM beforehand, since it’s cash only.

 When regulars start lining up for lunch outside a mysterious storefront at 10:30am, you simply put your head down and follow their lead.
-The nondescript North End takeout spot turns out consummate Sicilian slices: thick, chewy and square-shaped (never mind cheap as hell).
-The food is so addictive that even those waiting for a table at nearby sit-down restaurants have been known to make an appetizer out of a slice.
-Little wonder that it’s one of Alan Richman’s favorite pizzerias in the country.
+The nondescript North End takeout spot turns out consummate Sicilian slices: thick, chewy and square-shaped.
+The slices are so addictive (and inexpensive), even those waiting for tables at nearby restaurants have been known to make an appetizer out of a slice.

 Who doesn’t enjoy a pizza pie and a pitcher?
 The classic North End pizzeria—which could double as a movie set with its well-worn booths and framed celebrity headshots—is the oldest in town, still churning out brick-oven beauties in a convivial atmosphere (don’t plan on deep dinner conversation, unless you’re cool with screaming it).
 Just be prepared for a legitimate wait thanks to the tourist contingency.

-There’s nothing remotely parlor-like about this Harvard Square pizza parlor, as austere as you might expect a former fire station overlooking a graveyard to be.
+There’s nothing remotely parlor-like about this Harvard Square mainstay, as austere as you might expect a former fire station overlooking a graveyard to be.
 But there’s plenty to like about its no-nonsense attitude, reflected in a streamlined menu of elegantly simple salads and thin-crust pizzas.
-The latter are charcoal-grilled and topped with the likes of lobster or chicken sausage, with flavoursome fresh herbs and infused oils.
+The latter are charcoal-grilled and topped with the likes of lobster or chicken sausage, with flavorsome fresh herbs and infused oils.